ChenyangQiQi/FateZero/README.md

 </table>

 ## Online Demo
-Thanks for AK and team from Hugging Face to provide computing resource to support our Hugging-face Demo, which supports up to 50 steps DDIM steps.
+Thanks to AK and the team from Hugging Face for providing computing resources to support our Hugging-face Demo, which supports up to 30 steps DDIM steps.
 [![Hugging Face Spaces](https://img.shields.io/badge/%F0%9F%A4%97%20Hugging%20Face-Spaces-blue)](https://huggingface.co/spaces/chenyangqi/FateZero).

-We also provide a Colab demo, which support 10 DDIM steps.
+We also provide a Colab demo, which supports 10 DDIM steps.
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/ChenyangQiQi/FateZero/blob/main/colab_fatezero.ipynb)

 You may also run them on your local machine.
-We will refine and optimize the above demos in following days.
+We will refine and optimize the above demos in the following days.

 ## Demo Video

 https://user-images.githubusercontent.com/45789244/225698509-79c14793-3153-4bba-9d6e-ede7d811d7f8.mp4

-The video here is compressed due to the size limit of github.
+The video here is compressed due to the size limit of GitHub.
-The original full resolution video is [here](https://hkustconnect-my.sharepoint.com/:v:/g/personal/cqiaa_connect_ust_hk/EXKDI_nahEhKtiYPvvyU9SkBDTG2W4G1AZ_vkC7ekh3ENw?e=Xhgtmk).
+The original full-resolution video is [here](https://hkustconnect-my.sharepoint.com/:v:/g/personal/cqiaa_connect_ust_hk/EXKDI_nahEhKtiYPvvyU9SkBDTG2W4G1AZ_vkC7ekh3ENw?e=Xhgtmk).

 ## Citation